top of page

 Oak Wilt Q & A

-We've had so many questions about Oak Wilt closure this year!
+We've had so many questions about oak wilt closure this year!
 We're so happy to answer all these questions!
-We love the interest homeowners are showing in the health and longevity of their trees. , because we want your trees to live their best lives.
+We love the interest homeowners are showing in the health and longevity of their trees, because we want your trees to live their best lives.
 What should I do if a limb breaks during oak wilt season?
-Remember, Oak Wilt season starts February 1st.
-After this time, we will not be doing any unnecessary pruning of oaks.
-However, in the case of broken branches or tree fail
+Remember, during oak wilt season, we want to be extra careful about spreading the oak wilt fungus.
+Wimberley Tree Service follows best practices to prevent the spread of oa

 Don't Wait for the Storm: Preparing for Winter Means Preparing Your Trees